No Plans to Change Indoor Dining in NJ, Vaccine Could Arrive Next Week

 And Pennsylvania Gov. Tom Wolf announced an indoor dining ban Thursday, saying new restrictions were needed as about a third of state hospitals in some regions were expecting staffing shortages.
 Some health systems are operating near 100% capacity in the Keystone State.

-Murphy said New Jersey is not at that point where it would enact additional restrictions.
+Murphy said New Jersey is not at a point where it would enact additional restrictions.
 Hospitalizations are rising, but not near the spring peak.

 So for now, the state will focus on targeting bars and restaurants that were found to have violated coronavirus safety guidelines.